-Shelley is still alive and well but she retired from acting in the late ’80s.
-She’s always shied away from the spotlight and rarely does interviews but most recently she participated in the upcoming DVD commentary for Ghost Story, which I discussed last week.
-I wish Shelley would follow in Raquel Welch’s footsteps and consider writing her own memoirs.
-During her lengthy acting career, she appeared in films with such celebrated actors as Gloria Swanson along with George Sanders, Brigitte Bardot and British comedy legend, Spike Milligan.
+I deeply wish that the “First Leading Lady of British Horror” would follow the lead of fellow Hammer Glamour gal Raquel Welch and consider writing her own memoirs detailing her work experiences within the British film industry.
+During Shelley’s lengthy acting career she appeared in films with such celebrated actors as Gloria Swanson, George Sanders, Brigitte Bardot and British comedy legend, Spike Milligan to name a few.
 She also worked with many important genre directors including Terence Fisher, Val Guest, Roy Ward Baker, Don Sharp, John Gilling, Jimmy Sangster, and Sergio Corbucci.
-During her years with Hammer studio, Barbara appeared in films with popular Hammer stars Christopher Lee and Peter Cushing as well as lesser-known British horror favorites such as Patrick Wymark and Andrew Keir so her insights would prove invaluable to horror fans.
+But it is her work with Hammer studio that is particularly of interest to me.
+The “First Leading Lady of British Horror” costarred in many popular Hammer with Christopher Lee and Peter Cushing as well as lesser-known British horror stalwarts such as Patrick Wymark and Andrew Keir.

 Today we have access to many books about Hammer’s incredible output but most of these books, as well as their insights, are written and provided by male creators, historians and journalists.
 Shelley’s feminine perspective detailing her career in an industry that has been criticized for its portrayal of women and accused of exploiting their assets would be invaluable to horror fans such as myself.